viswarup/Numpy-and-Pandas/README.md

 # Numpy-and-Pandas

-This section contains all the Numpy and Pandas operations.
+This section contains all the Numpy and Pandas operations and data cleaning methods.